-Not surprisingly, the women whose epidural pain medication was halted experienced increasing levels of pain as their labour progressed.
+Not surprisingly, the women who had no epidural pain medication experienced increasing levels of pain as their labour progressed.

 Twice as many women given the placebo reported lower satisfaction with their pain relief, compared with those women provided with active pain medication.

 It is important to note the study was very small.
 Also, it did not compare women who had an epidural with women who did not.

 All the women in the study had an epidural during the first stage of labour.
 The effect of the original epidural was already in place before they had more pain relief or a placebo.